Bluefire0781/Projectdock/README.md

 A workspace for experimenting with a small “dock” stack (API + web UI) and Rust ORM tooling.
 This repository currently contains:

 - **Dock/**
-  - `Dock/api/` — a Rust API that can be built and run via Docker
+  - `Dock/api/` — a Rust API that can be built and run
   - `Dock/frontend/` — a Next.js frontend
 - **ORM/**
   - `ORM/diesel_demo/` — Diesel + Postgres example project